wolfmanjm/RISC-V-RP2350-baremetal/README.md

 Also a test in PWM is one that can be used to test an ESC and uses the encoder to increase or decrease the duty cycle, and displays it on the TFT display.

-The uart library includes routines to parse and/or print integers, and hex numbers, and read in characters and lines.
+The uart library includes routines to convert numbers into strings and print integers, and hex numbers, and read in characters and lines and numbers.

 * uart_putc
 * uart_puts